SAP/stewardci-core/charts/steward/README.md

 ## Custom Resource Definitions

-Steward extends Kubernetes by a set of _custom resources types_ like Tenant and PipelineRun.
+Steward extends Kubernetes by a set of _custom resources types_ like PipelineRun.
 The respective _custom resource definitions_ (CRDs) are handled in a special way:

 -   Upon _install_, _upgrade_ and _rollback_ the CRDs will be created or updated to the version from this chart.